 Wells will be sampled using a dedicated pump system, requiring a source of compressed air.
-Inside of the RHFS tunnel, a compressed air supply line is usually available and will be used.
-Model MP10 Controller for the dedicated pumps will be connected to the compressed air system with a filter and water trap in-line.
-QED information bulletin, MicroPurge Basics - Model MP10 Controller (Attachment B) gives details on setting up and operating the controller.
-Outside of the tunnel and if compressed air is unavailable inside the tunnel, a 200 standard cubic feet (scf) compressed gas cylinder containing clean dry nitrogen or carbon dioxide will be used or gas powered air compressor.
-The compressed gas pressure will be reduced to 125 psig by use of a regulator with high and low pressure gages attached to the cylinder.
+Inside of the RHSF tunnel, a compressed air supply line is usually available and will be used.
+A Geocontroller 2 control box for the dedicated pumps will be connected to the compressed air system with a filter and water trap in-line.
+The Geotech Bladder Pumps Installation and Operations Manual (Appendix B) gives details on setting up and operating the controller.
+Outside of the tunnel and if compressed air is unavailable inside the tunnel, a 200 standard cubic feet compressed gas cylinder containing clean dry nitrogen or carbon dioxide will be used or gas powered air compressor.
+The compressed gas pressure will be reduced to 125 pounds per square inch gauge, by use of a regulator with high and low pressure gauges attached to the cylinder.
 One cylinder should be sufficient to sample two wells.
-The MP10 Controller will be connected to the dedicated bladder pumps.
+The Geocontroller 2 control box will be connected to the dedicated bladder pumps.
 Operation of the bladder pumps are described in: